crakmaniaque/trouvezmoi/README.md

 ## Known bugs
 Starting from 0.10.0, when a `Console.CancelKeyPress` event is fired, Trouvez-moi attempts to get back to previous state if it's possible.
 To achieve that, it requires to input a line break each time CTRL+C is fired (it's easier for coding menus).
 This sometimes causes unexpected behaviour but doesn't crash the executable.
 I'll fix this soon.

+Also, the game is not concepted to work in a PowerShell environment.
+For an unknown reason they're many random crashes at some points of the game when the executable is launched from PowerShell.
+Use cmd.exe instead.